IGrayfoxI/TF2-Dodgeball/README.md

 - Accurate mph and deflection counter on kill
 - Disable tauntkilling straight from the plugin
 - Airblast Prevention toggle command (To allow for some fun for players which choose it)
+- Km/h version for those that live in metric countries.

 # Requirements